GLOR205/currency_conversion/README.md

 git clone <repository-url>
 cd currency-converter/backend
 npm install
-Create a .env file:
+Create a .env file in the backend folder and add:

 ini
 Copy
 Edit
 PORT=3000
-EXCHANGE_API_KEY=your_exchangerate_api_key
+EXCHANGE_API_KEY=your_api_key_here
 NODE_ENV=development
 Start the server:

 bash
 Copy
 Edit
+npm start
+# or for development
-npm start        # or npm run dev
+npm run dev
-✅ Frontend Setup
+🌐 Frontend
-Navigate to the frontend folder:
+Go to the frontend folder:

 bash
 Copy
 Edit
 cd ../frontend
-Open index.html in your browser, or serve using a local dev server.
+You can just open index.html in your browser or use a live server like VS Code Live Server.

-🚀 Deployment Guide
+🌍 Deployment
 🔧 Backend (Render)
-Connect your GitHub repo to Render

-Add environment variables:

-ini
-Copy
-Edit
-EXCHANGE_API_KEY=your_key
-NODE_ENV=production
-Set:
+I deployed the backend to Render and set up the environment variables there.

-Build Command: npm install
+Build command: npm install

-Start Command: npm start
+Start command: npm start

 🎯 Frontend (Vercel)
-Update API_BASE_URL in script.js to point to your Render backend.
+I updated the API URL in script.js to point to my Render backend.

-Deploy with Vercel CLI:

-bash
-Copy
-Edit
-cd frontend
-vercel
+Then deployed the frontend to Vercel using the Vercel CLI.

 📦 Dependencies
 json
 Copy